kubernetes101/pib-dev/labs/advanced-labs/monitoring/prometheus/README.md

 The Prometheus deployment expects to retrieve the value for the Grafana Cloud API Key from a kubernetes (k8s) secret.

-To acheive this, we store the value as a secret in Key Vault.
+To achieve this, we store the value as a secret in Key Vault.
 Each member of the fleet retrieves the value from Key Vault during setup and creates the needed secret on the cluster.

 ### Create Prometheus Secret